 The lawsuit against PayPal

-One of the plaintiffs, Lena Evans, a platform user for 22 years, reported that a total of $26,984 had been seized from her account.
-The incident occurred six months after she had frozen it without explaining the reasons.
+One of the plaintiffs, Lena Evans, a platform user of 22 years, reported that a total of $26,984 had been seized from her account.
+The incident occurred six months after the account had been frozen without an explanation.

 She claims that the funds came from her sales and purchases of clothes through eBay, and she exchanged the money for a poker league she owns and a non-profit organization that helps women with different needs.

-On the other hand, Roni Shemtov is the other plaintiff who claims that a total of $42,000 of his funds were confiscated, and he never received an acceptable explanation as to why he terminated his account.
+On the other hand, Roni Shemtov is the other plaintiff who claims that a total of $42,000 of his funds were confiscated, and he never received an acceptable explanation as to why his account was terminated.

 When he contacted PayPal, he received different explanations.
 One explanation was that he was using the same IP and computer as another user.
 Another explanation was that he sold yoga clothes for 20-30% less than retail.
-They also explained that she was using multiple accounts with the same data, which the plaintiff claims are false.
+They also explained that he was using multiple accounts with the same data, which the plaintiff claims is false.

 A third plaintiff